Lemon Cupcakes

 Ingredients and substitutes

-- Flour - I use regular all-purpose flour, plain flour (maida) for most of my cakes and cupcakes.
-This is easily available and usually always on hand in most households.
+- Flour – I use regular all-purpose flour and plain flour (maida) for most of my cakes and cupcakes.
+This is readily available and is usually always on hand in most households.

-- Butter - I like to use unsalted butter, but if salted butter is all you have, use it.
-But, omit salt in the recipe.
+- Butter – I like to use unsalted butter, but if salted butter is all you have, use it.
+However, omit salt in the recipe.

-- Eggs - We have only two eggs in this recipe, so make it two good large eggs.
+- Eggs – This recipe has only two eggs, so use two good, large eggs.

-- Bake for 20 to 22 minutes until a skewer inserted in the center comes clean.
+Pro tip – These make 12 regular-size cupcakes.
+You can also make 8 large cupcakes in baking cups. - Bake for 18 to 20 minutes until a skewer inserted in the center comes clean.

 Assemble